chromaui/chromatic-docs/faq.md

 <details>
 <summary>Can I control the height of the browser?</summary>

 As we take a full screenshot of the component (even if it flows off the screen), it typically doesn't make any difference what height the browser has when taking screenshots.
-If this isn't the case for you application, please contact us through <a  class=".intercom-concierge-bot"><b>in-app chat</b></a> or [email](mailto:support@chromatic.com).
+If this isn't the case for you application, please contact us through <a  class="intercom-concierge-bot"><b>in-app chat</b></a> or [email](mailto:support@chromatic.com).

 </details>